-- (a) An order filed pursuant to this article may be enforced by: - (1) Impounding or immobilizing the vehicle if the offender has committed three or more parking or stopping offenses in the past calendar year; and - (2) Imposing an additional fine if the original fine is not paid within a specified time. - (b) Provided however that no vehicle shall be impounded or immobilized under this article unless-written notice is mailed to the last known registered owner, or current owner if that information is contained in the order filed pursuant to [F.S.]
-82.175, of the vehicle by certified mail-return receipt requested with a ten-day return at least ten business days before the vehicle is impounded or immobilized notifying the registered owner or driver has been notified that the vehicle is subject to impoundment or immobilization under this article and of the right to a hearing regarding same.
+- (a) An order filed pursuant to this article may be enforced by: - Impounding or immobilizing the vehicle if the offender has committed three or more parking or stopping offenses in the past calendar year; and - (2) Imposing an additional fine if the original fine is not paid within a specified time. - (b) Provided however that no vehicle shall be impounded or immobilized under this article unless the registered owner or driver has been notified that the vehicle is subject to impoundment or immobilization under this article and of the right to a hearing regarding same.

 Sec.
 82.178.
-Orders for ilmpoundment or immobilization.
+Impoundment or immobilization.

-- (a) Procedures for impoundment or immobilization. - (1) If a vehicle owner does not request a hearing or pay the penalty as provided by this article, the vehicle may be immobilized or impounded after notice and opportunity for a hearing has been provided to the last known registered owner of the motor vehicle. - (2) Written notice shall be affixed to the windshield of or other conspicuous location on the vehicle and be sent by certified mail, return receipt requested, to the last known registered owner of a vehicle subject to a request for an impoundment or immobilization order.
-The notice shall contain at a minimum the following information. - a.
-The vehicle license plate number; - b.
-The name of the last registered owner of the vehicle; - c.
-The date issued_fine amounts, costs and fees for all outstanding parking citations; - d.
-A statement that a request for a hearing to determine whether or not the motor vehicle will be immobilized or impounded must be made to the municipal court in writing, without requirement of bond, within ten days after the date the notice was mailed; affixed to the vehicle; - e.
-A statement that failure to request a hearing before the expiration of the ten-day period, or failure to appear at a requested hearing will constitute a waiver of the opportunity to oppose the proposed impoundment or immobilization; and
+- (a) Procedures for impoundment or immobilization. - (1) If a vehicle owner does not request a hearing or pay the penalty as provided by this article, the vehicle may be immobilized or impounded after notice has been provided. - (2) Written notice shall be affixed to the windshield of or other conspicuous location on the vehicle and contain at a minimum the following information. - a.
+The vehicle license plate number - b.
+The date issued - A statement that a request for a hearing to determine whether or not the motor vehicle will be immobilized or impounded must be made to the municipal court in writing, without requirement of bond, within ten days after the date the notice was affixed to the vehicle; - A statement that failure to request a hearing before the expiration of the ten-day period, or failure to appear at a requested hearing will constitute a waiver of the opportunity to oppose the proposed impoundment or immobilization; and - e.
+A statement indicating that the registered owner of the vehicle, in addition to being responsible for all outstanding parking citations, will be responsible for all fees and costs incurred in immobilizing and impounding the vehicle, including storage fees.

+(b) Hearing.

-- f.
-A statement indicating that the registered owner of the vehicle, in addition to being responsible for all outstanding parking citations, will be responsible for all fees and costs incurred in immobilizing and impounding the vehicle, including storage fees. - (b) Issuance of immobilizing and impoundment order Hearing.- - (1) If a hearing is requested, and the judge determines that a vehicle will be immobilized or impounded, the judge will issue a written order directing any police officer or parking technician of the city to immobilize and impound the vehicle.
-The municipal court will also charge a hearing fee of \$50.00 that is separate from the immobilization fee.
-If a hearing is conducted with the vehicle owner present, and the judge determines that a vehicle will be immobilized or impounded, the judge will issue a written order directing any police officer or parking technician of the city to immobilize and impound the vehicle.
-The municipal court will also charge a hearing fee of \$50.00 that is separate from the immobilization fee. - (2) If the municipal court does not receive a request for a hearing from the owner of the motor vehicle or the owner's representative within ten days from the date the notice required by this section was affixed to the vehicle, any city officer or parking technician may immobilize or impound the vehicle as provided in Section82.179. mailed, or if If the owner or owner's representative fails to attend a requested hearing, the judge will issue a written order directing the immobilizing and impoundment of the vehicle.
-If the owner or the owner's representative fails to attend a requested hearing, the municipal court will charge a \$50.00 hearing fee that is separate from the immobilization fee. - (3) Upon a determination by the judge that a vehicle should be immobilized or impounded, the judge or the clerk of the municipal court will inform the owner or the owner's representative of the determination, in person if they appear at a hearing or by certified mail to the last known registered owner of the vehicle if they do not appear at a hearing.
-Upon a determination by the judge that a vehicle should be immobilized or impounded, the judge or the clerk of the municipal court will inform the owner or the owner's representative of the determination, in person if they appear at a hearing or by certified mail to the last known registered owner of the vehicle if they do not appear at a hearing.
+- (1) If a hearing is conducted with the vehicle owner present, and the judge determines that a vehicle will be immobilized or impounded, the judge will issue a written order directing any police officer or parking technician of the city to immobilize and impound the vehicle.
+The municipal court will also charge a hearing fee of \$50.00 that is separate from the immobilization fee. - (2) If the municipal court does not receive a request for a hearing from the owner of the motor vehicle or the owner's representative within ten days from the date the notice required by this section was affixed to the vehicle, any city officer or parking technician may immobilize or impound the vehicle as provided in Section82.179.
+If the owner or owner's representative fails to attend a requested hearing, the judge will issue a written order directing the immobilizing and impoundment of the vehicle.
+If the owner or the owner's representative fails to attend a requested hearing, the municipal court will charge a \$50.00 hearing fee that is separate from the immobilization fee.

+(3) Upon a determination by the judge that a vehicle should be immobilized or impounded, the judge or the clerk of the municipal court will inform the owner or the owner's representative of the determination, in person if they appear at a hearing or by certified mail to the last known registered owner of the vehicle if they do not appear at a hearing.